statamic/docs/content/collections/tags/nav.md

     type: 'boolean *false*'
     description: >
       You can choose to turn off the home page in the tree, opting to start the crumbs from the first level nav item.
-Doesn't do anything if you're using the `from` paramter.
+Doesn't do anything if you're using the `from` parameter.
   -
     name: max_depth
     type: 'int'